pachyderm/docs/content/2.2.x/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 repo to a local computer and then open that directory in a Jupyter Notebook for exploration.

-!!!
-Note
+{{% notice note %}}

 The `pachctl mount` command allows you to mount not only the default branch, typically a `master` branch, but also other Pachyderm branches.
 By default, Pachyderm mounts the `master` branch.
 However, if you add a branch to the name of the repo, the `HEAD` of that branch will be mounted.
+{{% /notice %}}

       **Example:**